k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ###  Open the Batch Monitoring Window

-Click the information icon next to each LU to open the [Batch Monitor](/articles/20_jobs_and_batch_services/18_batch_monitor.md) window for the execution in order to get additional information as well as better tracking of the task execution.
+Click the information icon next to each LU to open the [Batch Monitor](/articles/20_jobs_and_batch_services/18_batch_monitor.md) window for the execution as a means to get additional information and better tracking of the task execution.
 The batch monitor is available for entity's execution.

 ## Stop and Resume a Task Execution